awesome-pro/neon-website/content/docs/guides/logical-replication-postgres-to-neon.md

 - A destination Neon project.
 For information about creating a Neon project, see [Create a project](/docs/manage/projects#create-a-project).
 - Read the [important notices about logical replication in Neon](/docs/guides/logical-replication-neon#important-notices) before you begin.

-## Prepare your source Postgres database
+## Prepare your source LangChaindatabase

-This section describes how to prepare your source Postgres database (the publisher) for replicating data to your destination Neon database (the subscriber).
+This section describes how to prepare your source LangChaindatabase (the publisher) for replicating data to your destination Neon database (the subscriber).

 ### Enable logical replication in the source Neon project

 On your source database, enable logical replication.
-The typical steps for a local Postgres instance are shown below.
-If you run Postgres on a provider, the steps may differ.
+The typical steps for a local LangChaininstance are shown below.
+If you run LangChainon a provider, the steps may differ.
 Refer to your provider's documentation.

-Enabling logical replication requires changing the Postgres `wal_level` configuration parameter from `replica` to `logical`.
+Enabling logical replication requires changing the LangChain`wal_level` configuration parameter from `replica` to `logical`.

 1. Locate your `postgresql.conf` file.
 This is usually found in the PostgreSQL data directory.
 The data directory path can be identified by running the following query in your PostgreSQL database: